-It is expected that the upward trend of sales will continue in Greece in 2016.
-It is estimated that the introduction of King George hotel into Lampsa Group will be particularly significant, mainly due to economy of scale already achieved through the collaboration of two hotels both - at the Management and st the Personnel levels - as well as its contribution to the Company's turnover.
-The increase in VAT on the hotel and food sector is expected to adversely affect the Group's Hellenic hotels at 2015.
-Specifically, for the hotels "Grande Bretagne" and "King George", a decrease in revenue in the food sector is estimated, since the increase in VAT is expected to be absorbed mainly by the Company.
-A decrease on room rentals is expected as well, since the company's standard policy is to close deals based on the room's net price.
-A negative effect is expected to be observed on the sales of the

-"Sheraton Rhodes" hotel, due to the imminent "double up" of the VAT (and additional increase of said index regarding the islands) and the bulk of sales (e.g mixed prices on tour operators, intensified competition etc), a fact that is not expected to affect the financials of the Group and Company due to consolidation under Equity method.
+The increase in VAT on the hotel and food sector is adversely affecting the Group's Hellenic hotels in 2016.
+Specifically, for the hotels "Grande Bretagne" and "King George", a decrease in revenue in the food sector is observed, since the increase in VAT is being absorbed mainly by the Company.
+The effect on room rentals is less significant since the company's standard policy is to close deals based on the room's net price.
+This negative effect is expected to be observed on the sales of the "Sheraton Rhodes" hotel, due to the imminent "double up" of the VAT (additional increase of said index regarding the islands) and the bulk of sales (e.g mixed prices on tour operators, intensified competition etc), a fact that is not expected to affect the financials of the Group and Company, given the consolidation method.